-Before we go ahead and understand the process of how to apply for duplicate RC, it’s important to understand when and why would a vehicle owner require a duplicate RC?
+Before we go ahead and understand the process apply for duplicate RC, it's important to understand when and why would a vehicle owner require a duplicate RC?

 A need would arise for you to understand the process of how to apply for duplicate RC if:

-There has been a theft of your vehicle and all the important original documents including original RC were stolen with the vehicle?
-Or in case all important vehicle documents have been lost or soiled beyond recognition?
+There has been a theft of your vehicle, and all the important original documents, including the original RC were stolen with the vehicle?
+Or in case all-important vehicle documents have been lost or soiled beyond recognition?

-As a vehicle owner you would be required to get a duplicate RC issued from the transport authority office of the city where the vehicle was originally registered.
+As a vehicle owner, you would be required to get a duplicate RC issued from the city's transport authority office where the vehicle was originally registered.

-Is getting a duplicate RC same as getting RC renewed?
-Renewal of RC caters to the need when your RC is expiring or has expired, which often is the case when a vehicle is old.
+Is getting a duplicate RC the same as getting RC renewed?
+Renewal of RC caters to the need when your RC is expiring or has expired, which often is the case when a vehicle is sold.
 The vehicle is reassessed for fitness before the renewal can be granted.

-It is mandatory under the governing laws for all vehicle owners to be in possession of valid legible RC during driving.
-Section 39 of The Motor Vehicles Act, 1988 elucidates the need for valid registration at all times:
+It is mandatory under the governing laws for all vehicle owners to have valid legible RC during driving.
+Section 39 of The Motor Vehicles Act, 1988 always elucidates the need for valid registration:

 Section 39 - Necessity For Registration